scottoffen/pipeforge/docs/docs/pipeline-registration.md

 | `TStepInterface` | The interface used to register the step.
 Defaults to `IPipelineStep<TContext>` if not provided. | ❌        |
 | `lifetime`       | The DI lifetime for the step.
 Defaults to `ServiceLifetime.Transient`.                          | ❌        |

-### Notes

-* The `PipelineStep` attribute is not required or used when registering steps with this method.
-* No pipeline runner is registered when using `AddPipelineStep`.
-* If `TStepInterface` is not provided, the method will attempt to infer the context type from `TStep`.
+If `TStepInterface` is not provided, the method will attempt to infer the context type from `TStep`.